 Bard Products at Issue

-Bard hernia mesh products in litigation include:
+Bard hernia mesh products named in litigation include:

 - Bard 3DMax and 3DMax Light Mesh